What is Britannia Silver (.958 Silver)? What is its Value and is it Worth Anything?

 What is Britannia Silver (Definition and Meaning)?
 Why is it Called “Britannia Silver”?

-Britannia silver is called “Britannia silver” because Britannia (a female personification of Britain, often depicted as a warrior woman with a trident, shield, and helmet) is often depicted on coins and other items made from this silver alloy.
+The name “Britannia silver” comes from Britannia, a female personification of Britain who’s often depicted as a warrior woman with a trident, shield, and helmet.

 Basically, the name “Britannia silver” reflects its association with British heritage and craftsmanship and this silver alloy was historically used as the legal standard for wrought plate in Britain and is still used to this day in some decorative items and coins.